westlab/Plugfest-2020/README.md

 - Connect to the Internet
 Firstly, it is better to check the update.

-	# sudu su (Not good way?
+	# sudu su # (This is not a good way?
 Yes, but is easy.)
-	# apt-get update (anytime you do something, you should do this)
+	# apt-get update # (Anytime you do something, you should do update.)

 - Set time
 Fix the clock of your raspberry pi.

-	# apt-get install ntpdate (we need time for getting sensor data.
+	# apt-get install ntpdate # (we need time for getting sensor data.
 We want to store sensor data with time.)
-	# timedatectl set-timezone Asia/Tokyo (select your timezone)
+	# timedatectl set-timezone Asia/Tokyo # (select your timezone)
-	# ntpdate ntp.nict.jp (select your closest ntp server)
+	# ntpdate ntp.nict.jp # (select your closest ntp server)
 	# systemctl enable ssh

 - Install required modules.